-Washington, D.C., Oct.
-12 – Gov. David Ige has proclaimed October 2018 to be Disability Employment Awareness Month in Hawai’i.
+Washington, D.C.
+Oct.
+12 – Gov. Matt Mead has declared October as Disability Employment Awareness Month in Wyoming.

 Writing that “Wyoming’s citizens are proud of their independence and freedom,” Mead reiterated his ongoing effort to ensure that “people with disabilities can and should have opportunities to work in their communities and be paid competitive wages.”

 In the proclamation, Mead reflected on his state’s efforts since 2014 when Wyoming became an Employment First State.
 In terms of jobs for people with disabilities, the Cowboy State consistently has outperformed other, bigger states like California and Texas. [continue reading…]